strvcom/ds-academy/lectures/00_start/environment-setup.md

 installing conda on your target platform.
 We recommend installing the minimal version of **Anaconda** called **Miniconda**.
 The minimalistic version includes only conda and its dependencies.

-> ✏️ To speed up the installation of any conda environment, install [Mamba](https://github.com/mamba-org/mamba)
+> ✏️ To speed up the installation of packages, install [Mamba](https://github.com/mamba-org/mamba)
 > to the base conda environment with the following:
 >
 > ```console